LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - alloca()*
 - sbrk()

 \*alloca uses the stack, but still should not be used.
-The man page explains (alloca() man page)[https://www.man7.org/linux/man-pages/man3/alloca.3.html].
+The man page explains [alloca() man page](https://www.man7.org/linux/man-pages/man3/alloca.3.html).

 Some ways to imitate dynamic behavior
 1. Set maximum bounds for input